 What's Speical About Hand Dyed Silk Scarves

-One cool thing with natural dye is that it is the purest form of natural color.
+One great thing with natural dye is that it is the purest form of natural color.
 Whereas synthetic dye is man-made from petrochemicals which can damage the environment.

 The majority of natural dyes come from plant sources like bark, berries, roots, and leaves.